MICHIGAN FLIPPERS PINBALL LEAGUE

 Playoffs

 All qualified players are invited to the playoffs to determine the final season outcome.
 Good luck!
+Any remaining tiebreakers will be played starting at 4:30 PM.

-Final Season Standings
+Season Standings

 We update this page by Monday after each session.
 You can also see the results and current standings on Matchplay.
 Average points are provided to help normalize for missed sessions.
 The totals below will not drop sessions until a player has 4 or more total sessions attended.